DonatiLeo/DonatiLeo/README.md

 I'm currently teaching
  - Math for BigData
- - Calculus and Linear ALgebra
+ - Calculus and Linear Algebra
  - C++ and OpenGL Realtime 3D programming with Qt
  - Java and Android programming
  - Swift and iOS programming
- - Angular
+ - Advanced Javascript with Angular

 <!--
 **DonatiLeo/DonatiLeo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.